-3) Shared Characteristics of Targeted and Regional, Intensive Projects.
-Projects will result in the deployment of new HAB monitoring technologies and strategies that are incorporated into state monitoring and forecasting operations to provide a higher level of protection for public health and economic interests.
-Project results will be distributed to stakeholders via scientific, peer-reviewed articles, synthesis documents, briefings, electronic web sites, and any other means defined by the applicants.
+Projects will result in the deployment of HAB monitoring technologies and strategies that are incorporated into state and/or regional monitoring and forecasting operations to provide a higher level of protection for public health and economic interests.
+Project results will be distributed to stakeholders via scientific, peer-reviewed articles, synthesis documents, briefings, presentations, electronic web sites, and any other means defined by the applicants.
 Project proposals should also clearly identify a timetable of accomplishments and major program elements that will lead to specific interim and final assessments of applicability and effectiveness of a number of monitoring approaches.
 Explicit identification of the end user group(s) is required and must include evidence of linkages between the scientific questions and management needs.

-3. PCM HAB Priorities
+3. PCMHAB Priorities

-This PCM HAB solicitation provides an opportunity for investigators to propose research projects for HABs in the West Coast, Alaska, and Great Lakes, as described in Section I.A.2
+This PCMHAB solicitation provides an opportunity for investigators to propose research projects for HABs in the Gulf of Mexico, Caribbean and Pacific Islands, as described in Section I.A.2.
+PCMHAB funds research in two main areas: PCM research, development, demonstration, and technology transfer (PCM RDDTT) and socioeconomic impacts.